 Free product will be collected using a transparent bailer.
 Groundwater samples will be collected using a decontaminated 2-inch Teflon bailer.
 Sample material will be emptied directly into the sample containers, which will then be immediately placed in a cooler or ice chest.
 Sample for the analysis of volatile organic compounds (VOCs) will be preserved with 2-4 drops of hydrochloric acid prior to sampling.
-Samples for metals analysis will be preserved by adding sodium hydroxide to raise the pH > 12 following sample collection.
-All groundwater samples will be chilled to 4°C using either blue ice or double-bagged ice.
+Samples for metals analysis will be filtered in the field and preserved by adding nitric acid to lower the pH to < 2 following sample collection.
+All groundwater samples will be preserved using either blue ice or double-bagged ice.
 Loose ice will not be utilized.
-Samples will be kept on ice until delivery or shipped with ice by Federal Express, or an appropriate overnight carrier.
-Samples will be accompanied by a Chain of Custody form, signed by the sampler upon relinquishing the samples to the laboratory or overnight carrier.
+Samples will be kept on ice until they are delivered to the laboratory, within 48 hours of collection.
+Samples will be accompanied by a Chain-of-Custody form, signed by the sampler upon relinquishing the samples to the laboratory or overnight carrier.